Using Microsoft Teams Lists

 The appearance and operation of the Lists app in Teams is like its browser counterparts (Figure 3).

-After opening a list item, you can edit it, add columns (everyone in a team has equal access to the list, including its design), create a link to the list, or launch a conversation about the item (Figure 4).
+After opening a list item, you can edit it, add columns (everyone in a team has equal access to the list, including its design), create a link to the list, create custom views or launch a conversation about the item (Figure 4).

 The Teams Mobile client supports access to lists via channel tabs (Figure 5).
 You can view, add, and edit list items, but you can’t create a list or remove a list from a channel using the mobile client, nor can you start a conversation about a list item as you can in the desktop or browser clients.
 I also couldn’t find a way to delete list items.
 None of these restrictions matter very much because the use case for mobile access is predominantly focused on viewing list information.